palmerco/web_server/about.md

 Hi, I’m Cody!
 I am an electrical engineer from Dayton, Ohio, which has been my home for the past 6 years.
 I am currently employed as a defense contractor with Dynetics Inc., which is where I research, model, and simulate radar systems.
 My interest in signals developed during my internship at the Air Force Institute Technology (AFIT), where I was directly involved in wireless communication research.
 </p>
 <p>
-Once my daily work is complete, you will most likely find me at a local coffee shop where all the baristas know me by name.
-I try to keep a healthy balance of work, socializing, and staying active (usually not a uniform distribution, but I try lol).
+Once my daily work is complete, you will most likely find me at a local coffee shop or working on a personal project.
+I try to keep a healthy balance of work, socializing, and staying active.
 </p>